-Peony appears to be POSSIBLY SAFE for short-term use, up to 4 weeks.
+Peony is POSSIBLY SAFE when used by mouth, short-term.
+Peony has been used safely for up to 4 weeks.
 It can cause stomach upset.
 It can cause rash when it comes in contact with the skin of sensitive people.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Peony is POSSIBLY UNSAFE when taken by mouth during pregnancy.
 Some developing research suggests that peony can cause uterine contractions.
 However, other research suggests a combination of peony and angelica might be safe.
 Until more is known, don’t use peony if you are pregnant.
 Also avoid peony if you are breast-feeding.
 Not enough is known about the safety of using peony if you are nursing.